OUR PRODUCTS

 Gloves

-Hiking and trekking gloves offer good protection against the cold.
+Hiking and trekking gloves provide good protection from the cold.
 Some offer additional wind-proof protection, in other words, they have a membrane that offers protection against the wind.
 Similarly, if you are walking in the rain, waterproof gloves will offer the protection you need.

 Mittens and fingerless gloves

-Mittens are designed to offer protection against extreme cold.
-The advantage of mittens is that your fingers help keep each other warm.
+Mittens are generally designed to protect against extremely cold temperatures.
+The advantage of mittens is that your fingers keep each other warm.
+There are also fewer seams for better thermal protection.

 Mittens/fingerless gloves offer a certain versatility.
-They help protect against the wind and cold while providing good dexterity so you can manipulate objects when walking or bivouacking.
+They protect against wind and the cold while providing good dexterity so that you can still use objects while walking or bivouacking.

 When hiking in cold weather, we recommend that you use our mittens/fingerless gloves and our warmest gloves.